+- For any NR carrier, the throughput shall be ≥ 95% of the maximum throughput of the reference measurement channel defined in TS 38.104 [17], subclause 7.2.

 For a multi-band TAB connector, the requirement applies according to table 7.4.5.1-1 for the in-band blocking frequency ranges of each supported operating band.